KWASSI09/Stock-Market-Data-Analysis/README.md

   * The total stock volume of the stock.

-## Bonus

-Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

-Make the appropriate adjustments to my VBA script to allow it to run on every worksheet (that is, every year) just by running the VBA script once.

 ## Other Considerations

+ * I addad functionality to my script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

+ * I also Made the appropriate adjustments to my VBA script to allow it to run on every worksheet (that is, every year) just by running the VBA script once.

  * I Used the sheet `alphabetical_testing.xlsx` while developing your code.
 This data set is smaller and allowed me to test faster.
 My code should run on this file  in less than 3 to 5 minutes.

  * I verified that the script acts the same on every sheet.
 The joy of VBA is that it takes the tediousness out of repetitive tasks with one click of a button.